clarkehardy/geviewer/README.md

 #### Camera view parameters
 While the camera view can be set completely using the mouse, more precise control can be achieved using the text fields in the Options tab of the control panel.
 Each of the following are set with vectors of three floating-point numbers, representing $x$, $y$, and $z$:

-* **Camera Position:** The position of the camera in world coordinates.
+* **Camera position:** The position of the camera in world coordinates.

 * **Camera focal point:** The point in world coordinates that the camera is looking at.

-* **Camera Up Vector:** The direction in world coordinates that is considered "up" for the camera.
+* **Camera up vector:** The direction in world coordinates that is considered "up" for the camera.

 These text fields will be continually updated as the view is manipulated, allowing the user to use the view parameters displayed as a reference when setting them manually.